 In severe cases, when your child is experienced labored breathing or their chest heaving to catch a breath, call us or visit Urgent Care immediately.
-We will ensure the RSV developing into pneumonia or bronchiolitis.
-If needed, your Alzein Pediatrics medical professinal may suggest a hospital stay that will include monitoring, IVs to replenish fluids, humidified oxygen, or other interventions.
+We will ensure the RSV develops into pneumonia or bronchiolitis.
+If needed, your Alzein Pediatrics medical professional may suggest a hospital stay that will include monitoring, IVs to replenish fluids, humidified oxygen, or other interventions.

 Whenever your child has labored breathing, spikes a high fever, has difficulty breathing, or starts to turn blue around the lips or nails, get to an emergency room immediately.

 How do I prevent RSV in Chicago Based Children?